JQ100/dynamiccalorietrackerfooddelivery/README.md

 AFTER INSERT ON Meal_Record
 FOR EACH ROW
 BEGIN

-    -- Temporary variable to store calories from the meal DECLARE meal_calories INT;
+    DECLARE meal_calories INT;

-    -- Get the calorie content of the meal from the Recipes table SELECT calorie INTO meal_calories
+    SELECT calorie INTO meal_calories
     FROM Recipes
     WHERE recipes_id = NEW.Recipes_id;

-    -- Update the Personal Data table
     UPDATE Personal_Data
     SET consumed_calorie = consumed_calorie + meal_calories
     WHERE Personal_Detailsdetail_id = NEW.personal_data_id